cbinckly/jnpr-pathfinder-mcp/README.md

 - `jnpr_pathfinder_mcp.server.feature_explorer`
 - `jnpr_pathfinder_mcp.server.cli_explorer`

+with a final MCP server that mounts the others to present them all at once:

+- `jnpr_pathfinder_mcp.pathfinder`

-all built using [FastMCP](https://gofastmcp.com/getting-started/quickstart#run-the-server) and can run over stdio or streamable http.
+all built using [FastMCP](https://gofastmcp.com/getting-started/quickstart#run-the-server) and support running over stdio or streamable http.

 ### Running the Full Server